FractalAsim/UnityShaderLib/README.md

 > Flatshading or Faceted Shadding is a Stylized effect to having each face of the mesh to be of the same color.

 - Using <ins>DDXY</ins>
-    > Use partial derivative ddx, ddy to normals instead of using interpolated normals for fragment shader
+    > Use partial derivative ddx, ddy to use as normals instead of using interpolated normals for fragment shader

 - Using <ins>Geometry shader</ins>
     > Use geometry shader to manually calculate and store the normals of a face instead of using interpolated normals for fragment shader